dsagman/picat/readme.md

 #### CP, Constraint Programming or Constraint Logic Programming (Integer)

-Finds feasible values for decision variables by searching through and reducing the domains of those variables via algorithmic techniques such as: breadth and depth-first search, tabling (memoization), backtracking, refinement, perturbation, constraint propogation, combinatorics, unification, and other heuristics.
+CP finds feasible values for decision variables by searching through and reducing the domains of those variables via algorithmic techniques such as: breadth and depth-first search, tabling (memoization), backtracking, refinement, perturbation, constraint propogation, combinatorics, unification, and other heuristics.

 The `cp` module has been more the sufficient for all of the Advent of Code problems in this text and it's been the main one I use.
 It also has the most option to adjust the search strategy.